angelsolaorbaiceta/inkfem/io/README.md

 # Input File Format

 The structure input file defines the structure to be analyzed.
-Since the calculation engine is unit-agnostic, the units defined used as input are also the output units.
+The calculation engine is unit-agnostic, so the units used as input are also the output units.
 Units need, nevertheless, to be congruent.

 The input file should be a plain-text file with the `.inkfem` extension.